rmkane/spring-xml-example/README.md

 ## Future Enhancements

-- Replace in-memory storage with a real database (JPA/Hibernate)
+- ~~Replace in-memory storage with a real database (JPA/Hibernate)~~ ✅ Done - Using JDBC with PostgreSQL
 - Add validation annotations to DTOs
 - Implement pagination for list endpoints
 - Add authentication/authorization